duhengforever/specification/specification-schema.md

 #### 2.3.8 startTime
    - Type: `Long`
    - Description: This field represents the start timestamp of which the message can be delivered to consumer.
+   If this field isn't set explicitly, use `bornTimestamp` as the startup timestamp.
    It is represented as a long value which is defined as the difference, measured in milliseconds, between this time and midnight, January 1, 1970 UTC.
-   If this field isn't set explicitly, use `bornTimestamp` as the startup timestamp.
    - Constraints: OPTIONAL

 #### 2.3.9 stopTime
    - Type: `Long`
    - Description: This field represents the discard time of the message, if an undelivered message's stop time is reached, the message should be destroyed.
-If an earlier timestamp is set than `StartTime` or isn't set explicitly, that means the message does not expire.
+If an earlier timestamp is set than `startTime` or isn't set explicitly, that means the message does not expire.
    It is represented as a long value which is defined as the difference, measured in milliseconds, between this time and midnight, January 1, 1970 UTC.
    - Constraints: OPTIONAL

 #### 2.3.10 timeout
    - Type: `Long`
    - Description: It represents a message time-to-live value.
-If the this field is specified as zero, that indicates the message does not expire, and this field has higher priority than START_TIME/STOP_TIME header fields.
+If the this field is specified as zero, that indicates the message does not expire, and this field has higher priority than `startTime/stopTime` header fields.
-   It is represented as a long value which is defined as the difference, measured in milliseconds, between this time and midnight, January 1, 1970 UTC.
+   Compared with the field `stopTime`, this field represents the relative time from the `startTime` to the present, when the clock is not synchronized in the distributed system, this field is used to control whether a message should be expires.
    - Constraints: OPTIONAL

 #### 2.3.11 priority
    - Type: `Integer`